cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

-On the "sessions" tab you can manage your emulation sessions.
+On the "Sessions" tab you can manage your emulation sessions.
 Each session corresponds to a virtual device and its state.

 # Adding new sessions